Epigram Books: History

-In 2015, Epigram Books launched a fiction prize, the Epigram Books Fiction Prize, with an award of $20,000, the richest literary award in Singapore.
+In 2015, Epigram Books launched a fiction prize, the Epigram Books Fiction Prize, with an award of $20,000.
 The first edition was won by O Thiam Chin.

-In January 2021, Epigram Books which set up its London arm in November 2016, announced it would stop publishing in the United Kingdom in order to shore up its Singapore business amid the COVID-19 slowdown.
+In January 2021 Epigram Books, which set up its London arm in November 2016, announced it would stop publishing in the United Kingdom in order to shore up its Singapore business amid the COVID-19 slowdown.

 Notable publications and reception

-Epigram Books have published a series of cookbooks, under the Heritage Cookbook series.
-In 2010, they published There’s No Carrot in Carrot Cake, a guide book to Singapore’s street food (or hawker food in colloquial terms).
-The book sparked off a debate in the media about the need for a culinary school to preserve Singapore’s food heritage.
+Epigram Books has published a series of cookbooks, under the Heritage Cookbook series.
+In 2010, it published There’s No Carrot in Carrot Cake, a guide book to Singapore’s street food (or hawker food in colloquial terms).
+The book sparked a debate in the media about the need for a culinary school to preserve Singapore’s food heritage.

-A short story, Moving Forward, included in the compilation of Andrew Tan’s Monsters, Miracles & Mayonnaise was nominated for an Eisner Award for Best Short Story in 2013.
+A short story, Moving Forward, included in the compilation of Andrew Tan's Monsters, Miracles & Mayonnaise was nominated for an Eisner Award for Best Short Story in 2013.
 Monsters, Miracles & Mayonnaise is one of the three graphic novels that was published by the company in 2012.
-Epigram Books is also the first Singapore publishing house to have a comic book nominated for this prize.
+Epigram Books is also the first Singaporean publishing house to have a comic book nominated for this prize.
 Another graphic novel, Ten Sticks and One Rice by Oh Yong Hwee and Koh Hong Teng won an International MANGA Award (Bronze) in 2014.

 Other than publishing books by debut authors, Epigram Books has also taken to republish books that are out-of-print Singapore classics, such as Jean Tay’s Boom and Everything but the Brain and Goh Poh Seng’s The Immolation.
-The company has also launched the Cultural Medallion series, where non-English works of Literature award recipients are translated into English.
+The company has also launched the Cultural Medallion series, where non-English literature award recipients are translated into English.
 Some of the works include Singai M. Elangkannan’s Flowers at Dawn, Suratman Markasan’s Penghulu and Wong Meng Voon’s Under the Bed, Confusion.

-In 2016, Epigram Books was shortlisted for the Bologna Prize for the Best Children’s Publishers of the Year at the 53rd Bologna Children’s Book Fair.
-The award rewards creative, innovative publishers based on “the editorial projects, professional skills and intellectual qualities of work produced by publishing houses all over the world”.
+In 2016, Epigram Books was shortlisted for the Bologna Prize for the Best Children's Publishers of the Year at the 53rd Bologna Children's Book Fair.
+The award rewards creative, innovative publishers based on “The editorial projects, professional skills and intellectual qualities of work produced by publishing houses all over the world”.
 In the same year, Epigram Books won four out of eight prizes at the Singapore Book Awards, including Book Of The Year for Sonny Liew's The Art of Charlie Chan Hock Chye and Best Fiction Title for Amanda Lee Koe's Ministry of Moral Panic.